brugr9/UEPluginVolumeCreator/README.md

 * **Scalar Volume SV**:
   * **Scalar Volume Texture**: A "Scalar Volume Texture" represents a Hounsfield Units encoded Volume Texture.
-    Houn stores in a Volume Texture.
+  * **Scalar Volume Context**: A "Scalar Volume Context" represents a JSON encoded Data asset holding metadata like pixel spacing values.
-  * **Scalar Volume Actor**: A "Scalar Volume Actor" holds a reference to a "Scalar Volume Texture" and stores related DICOM pixel spacing attribute values.
+  * **Scalar Volume Actor**: A "Scalar Volume Actor" holds a reference to a "Scalar Volume Texture" and its related "Scalar Volume Context".
   * **Scalar Volume User Widget and Scalar Volume User Widget Actor**: To access and change parameters of a "Scalar Volume Actor" in runtime, the plugin provides with a "Scalar Volume User Widget" and a "Scalar Volume User Widget Actor".
 * **Values Of Interest VOI**
   * **Values Of Interest Actor**: A "Values Of Interest Actor" consumes the volume texture from a "Scalar Volume Actor", manages and applies DICOM Window Attributes 'Center' and 'Width'.